Recovery of Cataract Eye Surgery

 What Happens If You Have Cataracts in Both Eyes?

 For a small percentage of patients, the artificial lens that is inserted during cataract surgery will become cloudy after a number of years.
-This is caused by scar tissue building up around the new lens, and is easily treated with a brief outpatient procedure called a YAG laser capsulotomy that can often be performed in an ophthalmologist’s office.
+This is called a secondary cataract, caused by scar tissue building up around the new lens, and is easily treated with a brief outpatient procedure called a YAG laser capsulotomy that can often be performed in an ophthalmologist’s office.

 A Team of Experts.